Let's run through the key qualifications you need to succeed as a data analyst in Australia.

 A university qualification is almost essential in data analysis.
 For a bachelor degree, the best majors are data science, data analytics, mathematics, statistics, computer science, and information technology.

 Postgraduate courses are a good idea if (a) your undergraduate degree is not especially relevant (b) you have significant work experience but lack a degree; or (c) you want to obtain advanced contemporary qualifications.
-The shortest course is a Graduate Certificate in Data Analytics, usually consisting of four subjects, and widely considered comparable to a bachelor degree.
+The shortest course is a Graduate Certificate in Data Analytics, usually consisting of four subjects.
 Other options are a graduate diploma (8 subjects) or a Master of Analytics (12 subjects typically).

 You can have a career in data analytics without a degree, but your journey will be more difficult.
 Job postings often call for a degree.
 And you can also tick off many skill requirements through a degree program as the training is designed to be comprehensive.